Scouting in New York: Greater Hudson Valley Council

-Greater Hudson Valley Council was formed in 2021 when the Hudson Valley Council merged with the Westchester-Putnam Council.
+The Greater Hudson Valley Council was formed in 2021 when the Hudson Valley Council merged with the Westchester-Putnam Council.
 This council serves scouts in southeastern New York.

-Greater New York Councils

-The Greater New York Councils serves the Scouting families of the five boroughs of New York City.

-Greater Niagara Frontier Council

-Greater Niagara Frontier Council serves the territory of Erie and western Niagara Counties, with its headquarters in Buffalo.
+Daniel Carter Beard is buried at the Brick Church Cemetery, which lies within the council boundaries.
+Every year on February 8, in commemoration of Founders Day, local Scouts place a wreath on Beard's grave.
+A commemoration service is held there every year on his birthday.

 History

-In 1917, the Hamburg Council was formed, closing in 1920.